kubascodes/Year-in-a-backpack/_posts/2017-06-07-how-to-travel-south-america-on-$15-a-day.md

 ## Don't forget

+You are trying to achieve a long-term average of $15/day.
+This doesn't mean we'd spend exactly $15, sometimes it'd be $30 having gone to a party, at other times, we would spend exactly 0 bucks!

-Last but not least, have fun!
-Low budget shouldn't block you from enjoying your travel, on the contrary, it should enable you to have a great time anywhere you go and put you in situations where you meet a lot of incredible people!
+Don't forget to have a great time, have fun!
+Low budget shouldn't stop you from enjoying your travel; on the contrary, it should enable you to have a great time anywhere you go and put you in situations where you meet a lot of incredible people!